mrdibre/oowlish-test/README.md

 - Improve the logic on calculate the worked hours, because it's very easy broke the current logic.
 - Do validations on log in

-##### Disclaimer

-My main goal here was the architecture of the project, and the organization of the code, so, for this reason I might not have reached all the requirements of the test.
-I hope you enjoy it.